 While many people associate mummies with Egypt, there are other places where you can find them.
 India has six Egyptian mummies in private and public collections.

 One of them is featured in the Albert Hall Museum.
 The mummy in museum is placed in a sarcophagus.
-The mummified person lays inside and there is an X-ray that shows that the body did not decompose.
+The mummified body lay inside and there is an X-ray that shows that the body has not yet decomposed.

 An Albert Hall museum case study was performed on this mummy almost a decade ago.
-But the details remained secret to the authorities.
+But the details remained undisclosed to the public.
+The X-ray reveals that the bones of the mummy are still intact.

 Albert Hall museum ticket price

 A composite ticket purchased at Albert Museum Jaipur costs you Rs.
-300 and includes Jantar Mantar (Rs.
-50), Hawa Mahal (Rs.
-50), Amber Fort (Rs.
-100), Nahargarh Fort (Rs.
-50), Sisodia Rani Garden (Rs.
-50), Albert Hall Museum (Rs.
-40) Vidyadhar Garden (Rs.
-50), and additional Rs.
-50. Buying tickets for all these places individually would cost Rs.
-440. The ticket is valid for two days.
+420 and includes entry to Jantar Mantar, Hawa Mahal, Amber Fort, Nahargarh Fort, Sisodia Rani Garden, Albert Hall Museum, and Vidyadhar Bagh.
+The composite ticket is valid for two days including the day of purchase.

 Albert Hall museum timings

-Albert Hall museum timing is from 9 am to 5 pm.
+Albert Hall museum is open from 9 am to 5 pm every day.

 The museum closes for visitors already inside by 5:30 pm and does not allow new visitors post 5 pm.